JamieJQuinn/Lagrange/_drafts/2018-07-10-webgl-navier-stokes.md

 We have 3 interesting shaders and one very boring shader.
 The screen rendering shader simply copies a texture directly to the screen, allowing us to see what state our simulation is in.
 If you really want you can find it [here](https://github.com/JamieJQuinn/George-GL/blob/master/01-non-linear-convection/utility.js#L151).
 It's common to visualise the fluid motion using something that flows around with the fluid like ink.
 In this example I've set the ink to be the variable $$u$$.
 The only thing the screen shader is used for is interpolating from the colour of the background to the colour of this ink.

-Since we're constantly rendering a square with four simple vertices, the vertex shader isn't doing anything interesting, the meat is all in the fragment shaders so I won't bother going into the vertex code.
+Since we're constantly rendering a square with four simple vertices, the vertex shader isn't doing anything particularly interesting, the meat is all in the fragment shaders.
+The only thing the vertex shader is doing is interpolating the texture coordinate to be used in the fragment shader.

+#### Initial Conditions

-The first interesting shader is the **initial conditions** fragment shader:
+The first interesting shader is the initial conditions fragment shader:

 ``` glsl
 #version 300 es